Chapter 8 - Notetaking Services and Options

 Student Responsibilities

-• Request notetaking services using DAS Student Online Services Login at least one week before the start of the term.
+• Request notetaking services using DAS Student Portal at least one week before the start of the term.
 Students are encouraged to request accommodations within 48 hours of registering for classes.
-Requests for notetaking services are processed in the order they are received.
+Requests for notetaking services are processed in the order in which they are received.

 • Respond to requests for information from DAS as soon as possible.